-I want to take this opportunity to welcome you to the Department of Alaska, Veterans of Foreign Wars, Officers for the year 2023-2024.
+I want to take this opportunity to welcome you to the Department of Alaska, Veterans of Foreign Wars, Leadership Training Manual for the year 2024-2025.

-Now more than ever we need your assistance in making the Veterans of Foreign Wars Department of Alaska a success.
+Now more than ever we need vour assistance in making the Veterans of Foreign Wars Department of Alaska a success.

-In this manual, you will be presented with a lot of information, which we hope will help you as you carry on the duties of your office.
+In this manual, you will be presented with a lot of information, which we hope will help you as you carry out the duties of your office.

-Remember-this training is for you; and for us to be successful, we need your participation throughout the year.
+Remember this training is for you; and for us to be successful, we need your participation throughout the year.